Arts at CERN

 Arts at CERN, the Laboratory's distinguished arts programme, facilitates meaningful exchanges between the realms of art and science.
 Each of Arts at CERN’s programmes is crafted in collaboration with cultural institutions, other partner laboratories, cities and artistic communities that are eager to connect with CERN's research, support our activities and contribute to a global network of art and science.

 • Art residencies: Arts at CERN invites artists from all creative disciplines to spend dedicated time within CERN and in dialogue with CERN’s community.
-Through these experiences, artists gain firsthand insight into the pursuit of fundamental questions about the universe through particle physics.
+Through these experiences, artists gain first-hand insight into the pursuit of fundamental questions about the universe through particle physics.

 • Collide is our international residency award organised every three years in partnership with a city.
 It invites artists from around the world to further their artistic practice in connection with fundamental science.